cloudposse/github-authorized-keys/README.md

   --env-file /etc/github-authorized-keys \
      cloudposse/github-authorized-keys:latest
 ```

+**IMPORTANT** Remember to expose the REST API so you can retrieve user's public keys.
+Only public keys belonging to users found in the GitHub team will be returned.

 **Note:** depending on your OS distribution, you might need to tweak the command templates.
 Keep reading for details.